-This catalog reflects the policies, procedures, programs, and fees for National American University as of October 2017.
+This catalog reflects the policies, procedures, programs, and fees for National American University as of October 2017 with revisions in December 2017 and April 2018.
 National American University reserves the right to adopt, amend, and implement its policies and procedures as it deems appropriate and necessary.
 Under certain circumstances, National American University may grant exceptions to its policies and procedures in individual cases when it is determined, in the sole and absolute discretion of the university, that such action would be appropriate to further the mission and purposes of the university.